SyedT1/Data-Mining-CSC417/Week 2/README.md

+# Kmeans clustering
-+ Kmeans clustering Download dataset from here.
+Download dataset from here.
 Use iris.dat for your data file.
+## Todo
 1. You have to implement K-means clustering algorithm with the iris data with 3 dimensions.
 2. 2.
 A sample implementation file is provided.
 Please download it.
 You can use notebook to complete the TODOs.
 The implementation file is actually a skeleton or pseudocodes.
 You need to fill up your code blocks where asked.
 Numpy array has been used to store the datapoints, centroids, indices in this skeleton.
 3. At first, data are loaded.
 You can use the load function or panda function to load numerical data in numpy matrix.
 Use K = 3